EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 Run time owner node of the vrid.

 <b>ownerNode</b>
-Assign a cluster node as the owner of this VMAC address.
+In a cluster setup, assign a cluster node as the owner of this VMAC address for IP based VRRP configuration.
 If no owner is configured, owner node is displayed as ALL and one node is dynamically elected as the owner.

 <b>trackifNum</b>
 Interfaces which need to be tracked for this vrID.

 <b>trackifNumPriority</b>
-Priority by which the Effective priority will be reduced if any of the tracked interfaces goes down.
+Priority by which the Effective priority will be reduced if any of the tracked interfaces goes down in an active-active configuration.

+<b>preemptiondelaytimer</b>
+Preemption delay time, in seconds, in an active-active configuration.
+If any high priority node will come in network, it will wait for these many seconds before becoming master.

 <b>devno</b>